 If you don’t know it yet, high-quality paracord, or parachute cord is also called 550 cord (which stands for the number of kgs it can hold).
-Basically paracord is a nylon rope used initially in the parachuting industry.
-With time it has been adopted by military and civilians and it reached even the depths of space, proving to be a resistant and versatile piece of equipment.
+Make sure you always choose this one as opposed to other numbers which won’t be as useful.

 How to Make A Rifle Sling Out of Paracord

-Before starting the project, make sure you have all the necessary equipment prepared so your job will work out smoothly.
-Below we listed the tools you have to prepare for the whole project so take a look and check your inventory.
+Below I’m listing the tools you have to prepare for the whole project, so take a look and check your inventory.

 Tip: if you already have clips attached to the sling you just have to run the Paracord through one end to another.
 Next, sling the paracord on your back to see how much you’re going to need.
 Next, you just have to do the math according to the proportions mentioned before.